cmzuo11/stKeep/README.md

 * lam: defines the importance of the two types of representations (i.e., hierarchical and Semantic).
 The default value is 0.1.
 You can adjust it from 0.1 to 0.3 by 0.05;

 To reproduce the result, you should use the default parameters.
-To reduce your waiting time, we have uploaded our preprocessed data into the folder ./test_data/DLPFC_151507/stKeep/.

 #### Output file